 I live near Cincinnati with my partner and our 4 cats.
 I am multiply neurodivergent and part of the LGBTQIAP+ community.
 I love to read fantasy/mystery novels, ride my Peloton bike, and play board games with friends.
 Special interests: social work, Neurodiversity, cats, psychology, movies/TV/music, and travel.

 Photo ID: Vanessa is shown smiling in front of a brick wall with her hair in a messy bun and purple hair.
 She is a white woman wearing a black sweatshirt.

 About me as a therapist

-I use my own experience as a neurodivergent person to connect with my clients and help them learn skills such as emotional regulation, understanding their sensory profile, incorporating a healthy stim diet, learning to unmask to your own comfort level, and exploring your dissociative profile
+I use my own experience as a neurodivergent and queer person to connect with my clients and help them learn skills such as emotional regulation, understanding their sensory profile, incorporating a healthy stim diet, learning to unmask to your own comfort level, and exploring your dissociative profile

 I am also passionate about being gender-affirming, discussing HAES, and helping clients advocate for themselves in medical/educational/occupational settings.

 I do not provide any ABA services as I consider these practices to be abusive.

 About my office space